clivebeckett/grav-plugin-admin-addon-media-metadata/README.md

 1. hover any file in your Page Media section
 2. hit the small «i» button to open the metadata form *(the regular «i» button which just showed the metadata will be overwritten by the plugin)*

+### NOTE on setting “Auto metadata from Exif”

+If your system is set to automatically write EXIF metadata
+`(system.yaml → media.auto_metadata_exif: true)`

+- On **Admin Plugin 1.10:**
+Please **save the page** after uploading an image and **before** you write additional metadata using this plugin.
+On saving the page, the Admin Plugin will create the meta.yaml file including the EXIF data – but it won’t do so if a meta.yaml file already exists.
+- On **Admin Plugin 1.9** and **admin-addon-media-metadata >= 1.1.0:**
+There’s no problem here: the EXIF data will be written immediately upon upload whereas this plugin now only writes or edits meta.yaml files when needed.

 ## Installation

 ### Grav Package Manager (GPM)